xendit/xendit-node/README.md

 ### EWallet Services

-Instanitiate Invoice service using constructor that has been injected with Xendit keys
+Instanitiate EWallet service using constructor that has been injected with Xendit keys

 ```js
 const { EWallet } = x;